MisterFlicker/MisterFlicker/README.md

 Other projects:
 - [Hammer_test](https://github.com/MisterFlicker/hammer_test) - simulation of authorization and referral program system.
+- [the_click](https://github.com/MisterFlicker/the_click) - advanced clicker with the ability to play back a recorded sequence of clicks.

 ### About me
 Aims to become a professional Python backend-developer.
 I am interested in the direction of neural networks and big data and I am not going to be limited to one programming language.